iOS 14 first take: Apple launches a new iPhone home screen, Siri, widgets, picture-in-picture video, Back Tap and more

 Memoji get more customizations including a face mask

-Read more: Apple's invite for WWDC showed Memojis of people on their Macs.
+Read more: Apple's invite for WWDC showed Memoji of people on their Macs

 Siri can now translate text and dictation via the Translate app